thereseanders/thereseanders-blogdown/content/authors/admin/_index.md

 I am a postdoctoral research fellow and data scientist at the [Hertie School Data Science Lab](https://www.hertie-school.org/en/datasciencelab/) and [SCRIPTS Cluster of Excellence](https://www.scripts-berlin.eu) Data and Methodology Center in Berlin.
 I defended my dissertation to graduate from the [University of Southern California](https://dornsife.usc.edu/poir/) with a Ph.D. in Political Science and International Relations in 2019.

-My research focuses on the estimation of territorial control and subnational conflict exposure in civil wars using machine learning and geo-coded event data.
-As an intern at [RStudio](https://www.rstudio.com), I worked on implementing peer review in data science classes via the [`ghclass`](https://rundel.github.io/ghclass/articles/peer.html) package.
+My research focuses on conflict processes.
+I am particularly interested in measurement innovation using tools of computational social science.
+Recent projects explore the estimation of territorial control in civil war using machine learning, migration, and historic spatiotemporal patterns of states’ economic power.

+As an intern at [RStudio](https://www.rstudio.com), I developed open source software solutions for peer review in data science classes via the [`ghclass`](https://rundel.github.io/ghclass/articles/peer.html) package.
 I served as the Director of Research and Training for USC's [Security and Political Economy (SPEC) Lab](http://uscspec.org) and teach math for social science, [data management](https://github.com/thereseanders/Workshop-DataManagement-tidyverse), and [visualization](https://github.com/thereseanders/workshop-dataviz-fsu).